Jews and the Crusades: Background

 The dispersion of the Jewish community occurred following the Destruction of the Second Temple, with many Jews settling in different regions across Europe and the Middle East.
 During this time, several Jewish communities coalesced across the Levant in approximately fifty known locations, including Jerusalem, Tiberias, Ramleh, Ashkelon and Caesarea.
-Many of these communities fell into the path of the Crusader forces on their mission to capture the Holy Land.
+Many of these communities were attacked by Crusader forces on their mission to capture the Holy Land.

-Christian sources justify attacking Jewish communities as a means of seizing wealth and supplies.
+Christian sources justified attacking Jewish communities as a means of seizing wealth and supplies.
 One Christian priest, commenting on the behavior of the Crusaders in the Balkans, wrote:

 "This is believed to be the hand of the Lord working against the pilgrims, who sinned in his sight with their great impurity and intercourse with prostitutes and slaughtered the wandering Jews, who admittedly were contrary to Christ, more from avarice for money than for the justice of God."

 First Crusade

 Pogroms of European Jews by Crusaders

 In the First Crusade, Jewish communities on the Rhine and the Danube were attacked by Crusaders, while others were spared due to the efforts of the Papacy (see the Rhineland massacres).
 In the Second Crusade (1147), the Jews in France suffered especially.
 The severity of the massacres was such that word reached Jewish communities in the Middle East, inspiring Messianic fervor.
 Philip II of France treated them with exceptional severity during the Third Crusade (1188).
 The Jews were also subjected to attacks by the Shepherds' Crusades of 1251 and 1320.

-The attacks were opposed by the local bishops and widely condemned at the time as a violation of the crusades' aims, which were not directed against the Jews.
+The attacks were opposed by the local bishops at the time as a violation of the crusades' aims, which were not directed against the Jews.
 However, the perpetrators mostly escaped legal punishment.
 The social position of the Jews in western Europe worsened, and legal restrictions increased during and after the crusades.
 This led to the anti-Jewish legislation of Pope Innocent III.
-The crusades resulted in centuries of resentment on both sides and constitute a turning point in the relationship between Jews and Christians.
+The crusades constituted a turning point in the relationship between Jews and Christians.